pomkos/brotein/README.md

   cd brotein
   pip install -r requirements.txt
   ```
-3. Run within the environment with `streamlit run brotein --server.port 8512`, it will be accessible at localhost:8512
+3. Run within the environment with `streamlit run brotein.py --server.port 8512`, it will be accessible at localhost:8512

 To run in "prod":